kubevault/kubevault/docs/CONTRIBUTING.md

 ## Spread the word

-If you have written blog post or tutorial on Vault operator, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or [Slack](https://slack.appscode.com).
+If you have written blog post or tutorial on KubeVault, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or [Slack](https://slack.appscode.com).